Thomas Sidey: Political career

 Sidey was a member of the Caversham Borough Council.
 He was elected Mayor of Caversham on three occasions: in 1894, 1899 and 1901.

 Sidey was elected to the House of Representatives in the Caversham by-election as an independent liberal in 1901.
 The by-election was caused by the death of Arthur Morrison.
 Sidey joined the Liberal Party as part of its left (radical) wing, and stayed with the party until the end.

-Sidey represented the Caversham electorate from 1901 to 1908, and then the Dunedin South electorate from 1908 to 1928, when he retired.
+He represented the Caversham electorate from 1901 to 1908, and then the Dunedin South electorate from 1908 to 1928, when he retired.
 He was then appointed to the Legislative Council from 1928 until 1933.

+In the 1920s the Liberal Party was weakened by several successive election defeats and Sidey became one of the party's most experienced MPs.
+He accordingly became the deputy leader of the party under Thomas Wilford.
+When Wilford resigned as leader, Sidey was thought to have had strong claims to the leadership.
+While he was respected due to his length of service in the house and believed by colleagues to have many of the required leadership characteristics, he was not regarded as particularly talented as a parliamentary debater, a deficiency that outweighed his more desirable attributes.
+Sidey stood for the leadership but was defeated by George Forbes, the party whip.

+The Liberal Party was relaunched as the United Party just ahead of the 1928 general election, which it made enough gains to form a government.
 Sidey was Attorney-General (1928–31) and Minister of Justice (1930–31) in the United government.
+He was one of a majority of ministers who had no previous cabinet experience.
+Prime Minister Sir Joseph Ward resigned in 1930, Sidey was speculated again as a leadership contender, though he declined to put himself forward.
+When United was forced into a coalition with the Reform Party in 1931, Sidey left the ministry so it could accommodate Reform ministers into the cabinet.

 Sidey put forward a private member's bill for putting clocks forward an hour in summer every year from 1909.
 It was nearly passed in 1915.
 It was passed in the House of Representatives but rejected by the Legislative Council in 1926.
 It was finally approved in 1927.

 In the 1930 New Year Honours, Sidey was appointed a Knight Bachelor.
+His refusal to stand against Forbes for the Premiership is thought to have led to his receiving of a knighthood.